McAndrew's Hymn: Cultural references

 In George Orwell's 1949 novel Nineteen Eighty-Four, the protagonist Winston Smith meets in prison the poet Ampleforth, a former colleague in the Ministry of Truth.
 Ampleforth explains why he had been arrested.
-"We were producing a definitive edition of the poems of Kipling [i.e. an version edited to fit with the regime's ideology].
+"We were producing a definitive edition of the poems of Kipling [i.e., a version edited to fit with the regime's ideology].
 I allowed the word 'God' to remain at the end of a line.
 I could not help it!" he added almost indignantly, raising his face to look at Winston.
 "It was impossible to change the line.
 The rhyme was 'rod'.
 Do you realize that there are only twelve rhymes to 'rod' in the entire language?
 For days I had racked my brains.
 There was no other rhyme."
 Ampleforth's predicament may have been caused by "McAndrew's Hymn":

 Angus Wilson quoted that couplet in his 1977 book The Strange Ride of Rudyard Kipling.
 Leslie Fish's "Engineer's Song" on her 1992 album Skybound sets some of the words of "McAndrew's Hymn" to music.
 It too includes that couplet.